Aircraft ratings explained

 We also specify type ratings for more complex aircraft so pilots complete additional training before flying them.

-CASA specifies pilot type ratings for aircraft that:
+CASA specifies pilot type ratings for aircraft.
+This includes aircraft:

-• are certified to be operated by more than one pilot
+• certified to be operated by more than one pilot

 Where appropriate, CASA also specifies type ratings for cruise relief co-pilots and flight engineers.